interledgerjs/settlement-lightning/README.md

 to the Interledger network.
 Using this plugin, one will be able to communicate value from the Bitcoin or Litecoin blockchain to any other currency on the Interledger network.

 This plugin assumes that a client already has some payment channel open, connected to the greater lightning network.
-The following versions will implement the opening and closing of payment channels so that users will not need a pre-existing connection to the lightning network.
+Note that connectivity and speed within the Lightning network for peers that do not share a channel is not guaranteed, so opening a channel directly will lead to a better UX.

 If you're unfamiliar with lightning, you can learn more about how it works [here](https://dev.lightning.community/).

-## Demo

-If you want to run this plugin, you'll need both a lightning and bitcoin node running.
-The easiest way to do this is likely through setting up a local simnet.
-Once you have two entities configured, you can enter their credentials in `test/test.ts` and run `node ./build/test/test.js` to see a client request an invoice from a server.

 ## Lightning Specific Protocols